radkop2000/ChessApplication/README.md

     third one will randomly select first or second mode every turn

 Game Replays
-    Lets you import a PGN game from clipboard or select a PGN file and analyze and watch it back
+    Lets you import a MVC.PGN game from clipboard or select a MVC.PGN file and analyze and watch it back

 Settings - all the settings are:
     GameMode Animation